Part 2: Quick and Easy Bone Broth

 Peel the carrots.
 Roughly chop the vegetables and place on top on the chicken bones.

 Fill the Instant Pot with water to the 10 cup line.
+Add apple cider vinegar and let sit for one hour.

 Close the lid on the pot.
 Press the Soup button and manually increase the time to 120 minutes.
 It will take about 30 minutes for the pot to come to pressure before the timer starts.